 Note that the first half of the trail from Mangatepopo to the Red Crater is uphill while the second part down to Ketetahi is downhill.

-Part I: Mangatepopo to Soda Springs (4KM)
+Part I: Mangatepopo to Soda Springs (4 km / 2.5 miles)

 The path will be anything from a regular track to a walking platform to dark volcanic dirt as you continue your way slowly up.
 You will also see plenty of volcanic rock lava formations with Mount Ngauruhoe (aka Mount Doom) out in the distance.

-A little after 4KM into the hike, you will see a sign pointing you to the left for a detour to Soda Springs.
+A little after 4 km / 2.5 miles into the hike, you will see a sign pointing you to the left for a detour to Soda Springs.
 It is about a 10 minute detour (5 minutes each way) to see a pretty unique waterfall coming off the side of the mountain.

-Part II: Soda Springs to South Crater (aka Devil’s Staircase) (2KM)
+Part II: Soda Springs to South Crater (aka Devil’s Staircase) (2 km / 1.2 miles)

 Here is where things get a bit tough as the notorious Devil’s Staircase comes into play.
 For the next 45 to 60 minutes you will be climbing up hill (with plenty of stairs) up to the South Crater.

-Part III: South Crater to Red Crater (2KM)
+Part III: South Crater to Red Crater (2 km / 1.2 miles)

 To your right you will have Mount Ngauruhoe, and in front of you there will be a vast crater to walk through and enjoy.
 Once at the end of the crater though it is back uphill for a tough final stretch to the Red Crater.

 The three multi colored lakes are one of the highlights of the trail and probably the most picturesque photo ops of the Tongariro Alpine Crossing.

 When I first made it up top there were some clouds but after just 5 minutes of waiting they started to open up a bit and let the sun shine through.
 So do not get discouraged if you do not get the view at first – try and be patient and hopefully the lakes come into view soon enough!

-Part IV: Red Crater to Blue Lake (2KM)
+Part IV: Red Crater to Blue Lake (2 km / 1.2 miles)

 As you make your way down from the Red Crater you must be extra careful.
 This was probably the most technical part of the trail as you are basically making your way down volcanic sand and small rocks.

-Part V: Blue Lake to Ketetahi Bushline (6KM)
+Part V: Blue Lake to Ketetahi Bushline (6 km / 3.7 miles)

 After the Blue Lake, you will soon walk a path alongside a vast valley with Lake Rotoaira out in the distance.
 For the most part it is a pretty easy part of the trail as you then zig zag your way down towards the carpark.

-Part VI: Ketetahi Bushline to Ketetahi Parking Lot (3KM)
+Part VI: Ketetahi Bushline to Ketetahi Parking Lot (3 km / 1.8 miles)

 The final part of the trail takes you down into the forest and on a track through the trees.
 It definitely is a different feel from the rest of the trail as you no longer have those dramatic volcanic mountain views.

 I think I covered all the important facts to know but if you do have any questions feel free to write them in below and I will get back to you as soon as I can!